-With summer coming to an end in Zelienople, now is an ideal time to get ahead on air conditioner maintenance.
+With summer winding down in Zelienople, now is an ideal time to get ahead on air conditioner maintenance.

-If you haven’t taken care of it recently, it could be full of dust and yard refuse.
-This collection can decrease your unit’s efficiency and cause it to stop working.
-Or make it wear out more quickly.
+If you haven’t cleaned it this year, it could be full of dirt and yard refuse.
+This buildup can limit your unit’s efficiency and cause it to malfunction.
+Or require replacement sooner.

-We recommend having your air conditioning system professionally maintained once a year.
+We advise having your air conditioning system professionally maintained annually.
 Why?
-A clean unit can be more energy efficient, which could save you money on electric bills.
+A clean system can be more energy efficient, which could save you money on electric bills.

-Consistent AC maintenance also helps our technicians spot and address small issues before they become high-priced problems.
+Consistent AC maintenance also helps our technicians spot and address minor issues before they become high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing